South Carolina Highway 460: Route description

 SC 460 begins at the intersection SC 160 and Gold Hill Road, in Tega Cay.
 Traveling east, along Gold Hill Road, it connects with Interstate 77 (I-77), then soon after splits from Gold Hill Road at Deerfield Drive intersection, continuing as Springfield Parkway.
 Connecting with U.S. Route 21 (US 21), it begins a concurrency with SC 160 Truck, followed by a quick concurrency with US 21 Business.
 Reaching back with SC 160, on the eastern side of Fort Mill, the highway ends with SC 160 Truck.

 The speed limit for most of SC 460 is 45 mph, with 35 mph around the I-77 interchange.
-The Gold Hill Road segment is four-lane with turning median; it is also known as the Becky Meacham-Richardson Highway, who served as a state representative for the Lake Wylie–Tega Cay area.
+The Gold Hill Road segment is four-lane with turning median; it is also known as the Becky Meacham-Richardson Highway, after Becky Meacham-Richardson who served as a state representative for the Lake Wylie–Tega Cay area.
 The Springfield Parkway segment is two-lane with semi-controlled access.